 Protocols for Response

-Too often professional clinicians say that they are not willing to confront patients, because therapy is about focusing on feelings, or because they are not ‘paid’ to confront, or because confronting is not therapeutic, or they do not want the perpetrator to abandon help altogether.
-The example of the pastor, who chose to make friends with the perpetrator over time so that he could eventually confront him or educate him about the harmful actions of abuse, illuminates the problem.
+Too often professional clinicians say they are not willing to confront patients because therapy is about focusing on feelings, or because they are not ‘paid’ to confront, or because confronting is not therapeutic, or they do not want the perpetrator to abandon help altogether.
+The example of the pastor who chose to make friends with the perpetrator over time so that he could eventually confront him or educate him about the harmful actions of abuse, illuminates the problem.
 Not only did the pastor’s misguided attempts to befriend the perpetrator harm the victim unspeakably by breaking fundamental trust to the one being harmed, but it skewed his own perceptions and further enabled the perpetrator.
 Would the same pastor make friends with the bully at school, leaving the victim, confrontation and accountability for a much later date as the bully continues acting out harmful behavior towards the victim?
-Instead, his protocol needed to include the use of his proximity and authority to confront abusive behaviors and adopt the appropriate protocol methods for directly assisting both perpetrator through ongoing accountability and the victim through unconditional support.
+Instead, his protocol needed to include the use of his proximity and authority to confront abusive behaviors and adopt the appropriate protocol methods for directly assisting both the perpetrator through ongoing accountability, and the victim through unconditional confidentiality and support.

 Without confronting and clearly naming abusive behaviors as abusive, the therapeutic process too often becomes another tool for the perpetrator and an additional source of trauma and abandonment to the victim.
-If expert confrontation and accountability modalities or collaborative therapy is not going to be supported by the therapist, or if the therapist is vested in a particular therapeutic modality that is specifically contraindicated in abuse cases (see Bancroft, 2002, Hawkins, 2018), the therapist has the moral and legal obligation to inform patients as to what the parameters of that particular therapy will be.
+If expert confrontation and accountability modalities or collaborative therapy are not going to be supported by the therapist, or if the therapist is vested in a particular therapeutic modality that is specifically contraindicated in abuse cases (see Bancroft, 2002, Hawkins, 2018), the therapist has the moral and legal obligation to inform patients as to what the parameters of that particular therapy will be.
 Not to do so will inevitably cause Double Abuse.

-To define how clergy, family, friends, the therapeutic community, and even victims can partner in accountability, the Accountability Model for adults offers these guidelines:
+To define how clergy, family, friends, the therapeutic community, and even victims can partner in accountability, the Accountability Model (for adults) offers these guidelines: